LSU New Orleans Privateers: Volleyball

-Women's Volleyball is coached by Kim Young-Buford, who came to UNO from Grambling in 2010.
+Women's Volleyball is coached by Kim Young-Buford, who came to LSUNO from Grambling in 2010.
 Her tenure at UNO began with a 23-match home regular season win streak.
 Nicky Valenti, one of the school's all-time dig leaders and a native of River Ridge, La. serves as Young-Buford's assistant.
 The Privateers play their home matches in the 1,760-seat Human Performance Center.

 The volleyball program won the Sun Belt Conference West Division championship in 2009 under former head coach Jozsef Forman.
 The division championship was the first of its kind for the Privateer program.
 Former Privateer volleyball players include former NCAA Division I career kills leader Javonne Brooks.
 Brooks broke the collegiate women's volleyball record for career kills in a 3–0 win over UT-Pan American on October 29, 1992.
 The 5'10" senior from Wharton, Texas broke the old record 2,767 held by Long Beach State's Tara Cross.
 Brooks finished with 2,932 kills and in 2005 was named the Sun Belt's All-Time Greatest Volleyball Player.